Are you concerned about suicide? Are you worried a friend or family member may be Suicidal?

-Opening dialogue by asking some simple & direct questions can help the person take the first steps to seeking help.
-Suicidal thoughts are common with some mental illnesses but despite recent progress, there can still be a stigma around mental ill health.
-Whether or not depression or other mental illnesses are present, this perceived stigma can be an added barrier to opening up.
-Your willingness to talk in a non-judgmental, non-confrontational way can help them to seek professional help.
+If you are concerned about suicide, opening the conversation by asking some simple & direct questions can help the person take the first steps to seeking help.
+Even though there has been some progress in attitudes to mental illness, there can still be a stigma around it and this stigma can be a barrier to opening up.
+Your willingness to listen in a non-judgemental, non-confrontational way can help them to seek professional help.

 But how do you broach the subject?